cvmfs/doc-cvmfs/cpt-overview.rst

    (such as an HEP experiment framework) are hosted as a CernVM-FS repository on a web server.

-The first implementation of CernVM-FS was based on grow-fs [2, 8], which was originally provided as one of the private file system options available in Parrot.
-Ever since the design evolved and diverged, taking into account the works on HTTP-Fuse [7] and content-delivery networks [4, 6, 9].
+The first implementation of CernVM-FS was based on grow-fs [Compostella10]_ [Thain05]_, which was originally provided as one of the private file system options available in Parrot.
+Ever since the design evolved and diverged, taking into account the works on HTTP- Fuse [Suzaki06]_ and content-delivery networks [Freedman03]_ [Nygren10]_ [Tolia03]_.
 Its current implementation provides the following key features:

--  Use of the the Fuse kernel module that comes with in-kernel caching of file data and file attributes
+-  Use of the the `Fuse kernel module <http://fuse.sourceforge.net>`_ that comes with in-kernel caching of file data and file attributes

 -  Cache quota management